Skip to main content

 What is Virtual Surround Sound and How It Works?

-First, we need to understand what is a true surround sound.
-If you ever watched a movie in a cinema, you already experienced true surround sound.
+First, you need to understand what is a true surround sound.
+If you’ve ever been to a movie theater, you already experienced true surround sound.

-You need to have around 5 to 7 speakers around you at home, with one or two subwoofers to add the low-end rumble.
-In cinemas, a number of speakers can reach well above 10.
-That is why you can distinctly hear the planes or bullets woosh pass your head.
+Surround sound requires a minimum of 5 to 7 speakers positioned around you, with one or two subwoofers to add the low-end.
+In cinemas, the number of speakers can reach over 10.
+That is why you can distinctly hear the planes or bullets woosh past your head.

-However, if you don’t have multiple speakers, you need to take a psychoacoustic approach.
+And when you don’t have multiple speakers, you need to use a psychoacoustic approach.

 LST 3D Surround Sound Test HD || Use Headphones

-Therefore, by perfectly adjusting the loudness of the sound coming from 2 speakers, you can pinpoint a specific object’s location accurately.
+Therefore, by perfectly adjusting the loudness of the sound coming from 2 speakers, you can pinpoint the location of an object accurately.

-You probably already know a few of the virtual surround sound standards.
+You probably already know a few of the standards:

 Do You Need Special Headphones to Get Virtual Surround Sound?